beda-software/fhirsnake/README.md

 │       └── questionnaire3.yaml
 ```

+## Environment variable substitution

+To use environment variables in resources, you can use the syntax `${VAR_NAME}`.
+In the case of missing environment variable, the exception will be raised.

+NOTE: The syntax `$VAR` without braces is not supported because it might be used in resources.

 ## Supported operations
 > [!IMPORTANT]
 > All created and updated resources persist in runtime only.
 All changes are vanished after service restart